A change of priorities mixed with astronomical home prices are said to motivators.

 This report amplifies the existing distinction between millennials and baby boomers who differ in opinion as well as priorities.
 Taylor Smith, Blueboard’s Chief Executive, feels that Millennials now prioritize experiences over physical items.
 Taylor shared her sentiments with CNBC, stating that the younger generation would rather be “touring Vietnam or hiking Machu Picchu” than buy physical commodities including houses.
 Smith’s statements were backed by a 2014 poll conducted by Eventbrite whose findings showed that 78% of millennials prefer participating in a memorable event than purchase a memorable item.
 24% of these young people also stated that they were currently spending more on experiences than in any other time in their life.

-House prices were another factor which made many young people stay away from purchasing homes.
+House prices are another factor that may be preventing many young people from purchasing homes.
 House prices are at all-time high and are expected to continue increasing in future.
 The amount of money required to purchase an ordinary home in an average neighborhood is astronomical.
 Even with installment-payment terms, the figures are still out of reach to many millennials.
 Most real estate companies require a deposit in hire-purchase terms which can be as high as 20% of the total cost.
 So for a house worth $200,000, a buyer would be required to pay a deposit of $40,000.
 This figure is out of reach for most millennials.
 Records from Apartment List show about 68% of millennials can raise a down payment of $1,000 out of their savings.
-Majority of the rest are not able to raise a single cent to pay a house’s down payment.
+The majority of the rest are not able to raise a single cent to pay a house’s down payment.